 The degrees of freedom to which the distributing constraint should apply, have to be specified underneath the DISTRIBUTING card.
 They should belong to the range 1 to 6.
 Degrees of freedom 1 to 3 correspond to translations along the local axes, if any, else the global axes are taken.
 Degrees of freedom 4 to 6 correspond to rotations about the local axes (4 about the local x-axis and so on), if any, else the global axes are taken.
-No matter what the user specifies, the translations are always distributed (degree of freedom 1 to 3).
-Consequently, the only freedom the user has is to decide whether any additional rotational degrees of freedom should be distributed.
+No matter what the user specifies, forces are always distributed (degree of freedom 1 to 3).
+Consequently, the only freedom the user has is to decide whether any additional moments should be distributed.